greenwood-labs/beaker-workshop/README.md

-# Exposure Token Workshop
+# Beaker Workshop

 # Installation
 To install dependencies, `npm i`

 ## Environment Variables
 To use this workshop, create an `.env` file with two variables:
-- `MNEMONIC`: The mnemonic of the account address to create exposure tokens
+- `MNEMONIC`: The mnemonic of the account address to create beakers
 - `AVALANCHE_RPC`: The avalanche rpc url.
 If none is used, then `https://api.avax.network/ext/bc/C/rpc` is used by default

 ## Setup